cristianofranco76/getting-and-Cleaning-Data/README.md

  * Reference: This dataset is distributed AS-IS and no responsibility implied or explicit can be addressed to the authors or their institutions for its use or misuse.
 Any commercial use is prohibited.
 Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

-  3. Unzip all the files to the current Working Directory.
+  3. <b>Unzip all the files </b> to the current Working Directory.
 All the files are unziped at the same folder - there is no junkpaths, and the temporary file is deleted after this proccess.

-  4. Read Labels and Features Tables
+  4. <b>Read Labels and Features Tables</b>

   5. Tidy the <b>Training data set </b>

      a.
 Read the training data set as well as the subject and labels.
         Note: mutate function (dlyr packaged) is used to insert the activity labels names (instead of numbers) when reading the lable file.

      b.
-Bind labels, data & a new variable called data_type = "training" to mark the measurements of this type of subjects.
+Bind labels, data & a <b>new variable called data_type = "training" to mark the measurements of this type of subjects</b>.
      Note: I used the binding functions here available at "dplyr" package - bind_cols() and mutate from "dplyr" package to insert the new variable.

   6. Tidy the <b>Test data set </b>